twitter/communitynotes/content/ranking-notes.md

 - `Yes` from the original 2-option version of the rating form maps to `1.0`.
 - `No` from the original 2-option version of the rating form maps to `0.0`.

-Specific values in the mapping may change in the future, and will be updated here if so.
+Specific values in the mapping may change in the future, and will be updated here.

 ## Matrix Factorization